What is a Chess variant?

 most, he was allowing that Chess variants could also deviate from this class.
 To better understand how a variant of Chess would differ from a variety of Chess, let’s look up its definition.
 According to the Oxford Dictionary, variant means

 A form or version of something that differs in some respect from other forms of the same thing or from a standard.
 This definition is almost like the one for variety, but it gives two different things a variant might differ from.
 One is other forms of the same thing.
 This is like a variety, differing from other instances of the same kind of thing.
 The other option is to differ from a standard.
 This standard could be Orthodox Chess, or it could be the general class of games that Chess belongs to.
 So, while varieties of Chess could vary only within a class, a variant of Chess could either differ within the class or differ from the class.
 This combines the games covered by varieties of Chess with the games covered by Heterodox Chess without automatically casting any of them as less significant than some particular orthodox game.
-Understanding Chess to be a class of games, we could understand a Chess variant to be any game that falls within this class, or any game that deviates from this class while still being similar enough to it.
+Understanding Chess to be a class of games, we could understand a Chess variant to be any game that falls within this class, or any game that deviates from this class while still remaining similar enough to it.

 At the beginning, I mentioned some broad categories that Chess variants fall into.
 In his Encyclopedia, Pritchard had these same categories in mind when he defined a Chess variant, which he defined